Glossary -> Personal-Use Property

 Canada Revenue Agency (CRA) Resources

-T4012 Corporate Income Tax Guide - corporate tax treatment of personal use property
+T2 Corporation Income Tax Guide (T4012), other Guides, T2 return and schedules - the T4012 includes corporate tax treatment of personal use property

 Copyright © 2002 - 2017 Boat Harbour Investments Ltd. All Rights Reserved See Reproduction of information from TaxTips.ca